 Monroe Service Center

 Director: J. Montri

 1531 N. Telegraph Suite D

 Hours of Operation: 8:00 A.M. to 5:00 P.M.
 Monday through Friday - Open During Lunch

 The Michigan Works!
 Monroe County Employment & Training Department (MCETD) administers a variety of programs using grant dollars awarded competitively by SEMCA (Southeast Michigan Community Alliance).
-Programs offered include, but are not limited to, the Workforce Investment Act (WIA) of 1998, the Partnership.
+Programs offered include, but are not limited to, the Workforce Innovation and Opportunity Act, the Partnership.
 Accountability.Training.
 Hope (PATH) Program, the Community Corrections Program, and the Food Stamp Program.
 Tryout Employment and Transitional Jobs are also options for customers.

-The local business community is able to access customized personnel services at no cost through a wealth of resources, such as the Michigan Talent Connect, a no-cost, Internet-based employment website.
-Employers can host job fairs and have access to interviewing space on site at MCETD.
-The MCETD staff work with new and existing businesses to maintain and foster business growth in the community, in conjunction with the Monroe County Economic Development Corporation and the Monroe County Business Development Corporation.
+The local business community is able to access customized personnel services at no cost through a wealth of resources, such as the Pure Michigan Talent Connect, a no-cost, Internet-based employment website www.mitalent.org.
+Employers can host job fairs and have access to interviewing space on site at the MCETD.
+The MCETD staff works with new and existing businesses to maintain and foster business growth in the community, in conjunction with the Monroe County Economic Development Corporation and the Monroe County Business Development Corporation.
 To link to the Streamlined Developer's Guide, go to www.monroecountybdc.com.

 Ultimately, the Monroe Service Center exists to meet their vision, which is “To continuously improve the Workforce Development system that produces a strong labor force with the required skills to maintain and enhance Monroe’s economic climate.”

 To view Success Stories and learn more about SEMCA, please visit www.semca.org.